ctfhacker/binja-example/PITCHME.md

 ![ssa2](./after_ssa1.png)

 ---
-Stack Variables aren't "assigned" (per ssa)
+Stack Variables aren't "assigned to" (per ssa)

 Loop through all instrutions looking for uses of the same stack variable above the current instruction